SShomo/Dialogue-System/README.md

 USequencedDialogue is used to have dialogue that dirrectly follows a previous dialogue. nextDialogue() is automatically called when dialogueIndex is outside the dialogue array.

 # Next Steps
-Implement audio and visual dialogue classes to pair voice acting and UI art to dialogue Implement .csv file reading for ease of designer interaction with the system Work with narrative designers to find points of difficulty in working with our system, and improve the system to make the narrative design pipeline as simple as possible.
+Implement audio and visual dialogue classes to pair voice acting and UI art to dialogue.

+Implement .csv file reading for ease of designer interaction with the system.

+Work with narrative designers to find points of difficulty in working with our system, and improve the system to make the narrative design pipeline as simple as possible.